DeSmart/dekick/README.md

 - Starts local database and seeds it with pre-set data (as specified by the chosen flavour)
 - Runs backend and frontend simultaneously, at the same device, even if using different versions of, e.g. Node.

-## Getting started

-### System requirements
+## System requirements

-- Linux / macOS, both Intel and ARM CPUs are supported
+- Linux or macOS (both Intel and ARM CPUs are supported)
-- Docker on Linux and/or Docker Desktop on macOS installed
+- [Docker Engine](https://docs.docker.com/engine/install/ubuntu/) on Linux or [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) on macOS installed
-- Terminal with `bash` or `zsh` shell
+- Terminal with `bash` or `zsh` shell (other shell like `fish` are not supported for now)

 ### Usage